MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v6.md

 **`storage`** - **RM Storage Account**<br>
 Input alias: `StorageAccountRM`. `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specify a pre-existing ARM storage account.
-It is also used as an intermediary for copying files to Azure VMs.
+This is the storage account used as an intermediary for copying files to Azure VMs.
 <!-- :::editable-content-end::: -->
 <br>